FAIRmat-NFDI/nyaml/docs/tutorials/tutorials.md

     </link>
     ```

-In the YAML example above, `reference_measurement` is defined as a link refering to an instance of the `NXentry` group with its `target` attribute denoting a value `/entry`.
+In the YAML example above, `reference_measurement` is defined as a link referring to an instance of the `NXentry` group with its `target` attribute denoting a value `/entry`.
 This structure ensures that the concept referencing the data is effectively linked to the designated target, thereby reducing the redundancy and maintaining data integrity within the NeXus framework.

 <!-- ### NeXus Choice